ecarrizo2/media-accessibility/docs/LOCAL_DEVELOPMENT.md

    be able to see the logs in your cli and update your dev deployment as files changes in your project.

-   Additionally, if you want to use the sst console `https://console.sst.dev` it will provide you with a visual representation of your local environment, and a lot of great features to debug your project deployed in the cloud.
+   Additionally, if you want to use the sst console `https://console.sst.dev` it will provide you with a visual representation of your local environment and comprehensive features to debug your project deployed in the cloud.

 ## Project Structure